 - Zoom recordings greater than 5GB will not be copied into Echo360.
 Those must be manually downloaded/uploaded into Echo360 if appropriate.

-- You CAN opt-out of automatic ingestion of Zoom recordings into Echo360.
+- You CAN opt-in or out of automatic ingestion of Zoom recordings into Echo360.
 This setting can be toggled on or off by instructors or teaching assistants for their own accounts through the Account Settings page.
-Meaning you can temporarily suspend Echo360 from retrieving your Zoom cloud recordings, then enable them again when appropriate.
+Meaning you can temporarily suspend/enable Echo360 retrieval of your Zoom cloud recordings, then suspend/enable them again when appropriate.

 AS ALWAYS however, Zoom meetings can be recorded directly to the local machine and uploaded manually to your library.
 They can also be recorded to the Zoom cloud, downloaded from Zoom, then uploaded to Echo360.